Феохромоцитома

 • Dermoid cysts

-Pheochromocytomas in the adrenal medulla occur equally in both sexes, are bilateral in 10% of cases (20% in children), and are malignant in < 10%.
-Of extra-adrenal tumors, known as paragangliomas, 30% are malignant.
-Although pheochromocytomas occur at any age, peak incidence is between the 20s and 40s.
+Pheochromocytomas in the adrenal medulla occur equally in both sexes, are bilateral in 10% of cases (20% in children), and are malignant in < 10% (1).
+Of extra-adrenal pheochromocytomas (known as paragangliomas), 30% are malignant.
+Although pheochromocytomas occur at any age, peak incidence is between 20 and 40 years.
 Nearly 50% are thought to be due to germline mutations.
+Extra-adrenal pheochromocytomas are more likely to be malignant and metastasize.

 Symptoms and Signs of Pheochromocytoma

-Hypertension, which is paroxysmal in 45% of patients, is prominent.
-About 1/1000 hypertensive patients has a pheochromocytoma.
+Hypertension, which is paroxysmal in 45% of patients, occurs in most patients with pheochromocytomas and is prominent.
+Conversely, about 0.2% to 0.6% of hypertensive patients have a pheochromocytoma (1).
 Common symptoms and signs are

 • Tachycardia